 "We are delighted to be able to add MATLAB and Simulink support to Vortex OpenSplice," said Andrew Foster, Product Marketing Manager, PrismTech.
 "This integration of truly world-class products will enable our customers to seamlessly share DDS data from anywhere in a network with MATLAB and Simulink."

-Vortex and OpenSplice are trademarks of PrismTech.
+Vortex and OpenSplice are trademarks of PrismTech, ADLINK Company.
 MATLAB and Simulink are registered trademarks of the MathWorks, Inc. DDS and Data-Distribution Service are either registered trademarks or trademarks of Object Management Group, Inc. in the United States and/or other countries.
 All other trademarks are the property of their respective owners.